 “How (not) to Find Consciousness in Vegetative State Patient”

-In philosophy of mind, when experience is referred by the term “consciousness,” it is specifically called phenomenal consciousness.
+In the philosophy of mind, when experience is referred to by the term “consciousness,” it is specifically called phenomenal consciousness.
 I will use this term hereafter and when I simply use consciousness without any notation, I mean phenomenal consciousness.
-To answer this question of phenomenal consciousness, it is crucial to consider what counts as reaction related to consciousness and what doesn’t.
+To answer this question of phenomenal consciousness, it is crucial to consider what counts as a reaction related to consciousness and what doesn’t.
 Therefore, one of my purposes of this presentation is to assess the evidence from broader perspectives of theories of consciousness and consider possible evidence for consciousness in those subjects.
 However, another purpose is to point out the inherent limitation of the attempt to discover consciousness in VS patients.
 I argue that we might have to embrace the possibility that there is no fact of the matter if a VS patient has consciousness.
 (This study is supported by JSPS, KAKENHI No. 21520004)

 14.15-15.00: Josef Parnas (Department of Neurology, Psychiatry and Sensory Sciences, Psychiatric Center Hvidovre/CFS)

 15.00-15.30: Coffee Break

 15.30-16.15: Kohji Ishihara (University of Tokyo/UTCP)